Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 - You must add buffer seats to your floor plan (above your expected number of guests) to allow guests to move around!
 Our algorithm automatically fills up 80% of the seats on a floor and then moves on to filling the next floor.
 So, for example, if you’ve got 40 expected guests and you want to keep them all on a single floor, you need to design at least 50 seats (80% of 50 = 40)

-- However, the total maximum number of seats you can have is 130, and the total minimum number of seats is 25.
-This number includes buffer seats, the seats in your green room (see section 5 below), but not admin seats (see section 4 below).
+- However, the total maximum number of seats you can have is 125, and the total minimum number of seats is 25.
+The number of seats only includes the number of guest seats (it does not include seats in your green room (see section 5 below), or host seats (see section 4 below)).

 A lot of event hosts choose to keep this seat ‘invisible’ so guests don’t get confused, but the choice is yours!
 If you want to make it invisible, you can just insert a circle (size: 55px by 55px) and then remove any fill and/or border color

-If you want to make the admin seat visible just go ahead and copy and paste one of your seat layers from before or design a new seat design the same way
+If you want to make the host seat visible just go ahead and copy and paste one of your seat layers from before or design a new seat design the same way

 Either way, once you’ve created your admin seat, group all the elements together and create another layer.
 Name this layer “admin-seat”.
 Make sure this layer is under the respective table layer as well.

-Repeat this for all the tables where you want an admin seat.
+Repeat this for all the tables where you want a host seat.

-You can only have one admin seat per table
+You can only have one host seat per table

 CHECKPOINT 2: Quick check, each of your table layers should begin with “table-” and they should contain seats (with layers starting with “seat”), a text element (named “name” in the layer panel), and an admin seat if you wanted one (with a layer starting with “admin-seat”).
 Each of your table layer should look something like this: